puppetlabs/puppetlabs-hocon/README.markdown

       type => 'array',
     }
     ```

+    If you are trying to manage single entries in an array (for example, adding to an array from a define) you will need to set the `'type'` parameter to
+    `'array_element'`.
+For example, to add to an existing array in the 'foo' setting, you can add the following to your manifest

+    ```
+    hocon_setting { 'add to array':
+      ensure  => present,
+      path    => '/tmp/foo.conf',
+      setting => 'foo',
+      value   => 2,
+      type    => 'array_element',
+    }
+    ```

+    Note: When adding an item via 'array_element', the array must already exist in the HOCON file.

     Since this type represents a setting in a configuration file, you can pass a string containing the exact text of the value as you want it to appear
     in the file (this is useful, for example, if you want to set a parameter to a map or an array but want comments or specific indentation on elements in the map/array).
     In this case, `value` must be a string with no leading or trailing whitespace, newlines, or comments that contains a valid HOCON value, and the